UN rights chief says Israeli strikes on Gaza may be war crimes | Law-Order

 UN rights chief says Israeli strikes on Gaza may be war crimes

-U.N.
-High Commissioner for Human Rights Michelle Bachelet said on Thursday that Israel's deadly strikes on Gaza may constitute war crimes and that the Hamas Islamist group had also violated international humanitarian law by firing rockets into Israel.
-The "indiscriminate" rocket strikes constitute "a clear violation of international humanitarian law", Bachelet said.
+The U.N. high commissioner for human rights said on Thursday that Israel's deadly strikes on Gaza might constitute war crimes and that Islamist group Hamas had violated international humanitarian law by firing rockets into Israel.
+Michelle Bachelet said her office had verified the deaths of 270 Palestinians in Gaza, the West Bank, and East Jerusalem, including 68 children, during violence this month.

 - Country: